mongodb/specifications/source/logging/logging.rst

    around the implications for environments/applications where multiple versions of the driver or multiple drivers may be present and where the validation logic may not match, meaning a value considered valid for one driver/version might not be by another.
-Additionally, there is no obvious place to throw an exception from; ``MongoClient`` constructors would be one possibility, but not all languages will support per-client configuration so throwing there might be surprising to users.
+Additionally, there is no obvious place to throw an exception from about invalid environment variables; ``MongoClient`` constructors would be one possibility, but not all languages will support per-client configuration so throwing there regarding an environment variable might be surprising to users.

+   Note that these same concerns do not apply to logging options that are specified via driver API: there is no risk of such options propagating to other drivers/driver versions present, and drivers can report exceptions at the point the options are specified, either globally or per-client.
+Therefore, drivers MUST validate programmatic logging options in a manner consistent with how they validate all other programmatic options, and if possible SHOULD prefer to throw exceptions for invalid configuration.

-2. Drivers could be required to log a warning if a value is invalid: While drivers MAY do this, requiring it was rejected because depending on the language/framework log messages may not be a viable way to communicate a warning: if a language's default behavior is to log nothing, or only log messages at a more severe level than ``warn``, the user will not actually receive the message unless it is logged at a
+1. Drivers could be required to log a warning if a value is invalid: While drivers MAY do this, requiring it was rejected because depending on the language/framework log messages may not be a viable way to communicate a warning: if a language's default behavior is to log nothing, or only log messages at a more severe level than ``warn``, the user will not actually receive the message unless it is logged at a